 Note: Transfer credits do not apply to CNA and DMS Programs.
+Note: HTI does not award credit based on assessment of an incoming student's learning experience.

 Financial Aid Eligibility

 In order for students to be eligible for and to receive Financial Aid, they must abide by certain policies.
 Students are cautioned; however, since federal regulations and statutes change frequently, these policies are subject to change without notice.